ecrespo/mcp-joke-server/.junie/guidelines.md

 5) MCP tools
 - `main.py` registers tools with FastMCP.
 Tool implementations call the repository/request layer then use `utils/formatters.extract_joke` to format outputs.
 When adding tools, keep IO separate from logic to simplify unit testing.
+  - The example MCP client under `examples/mcp_client.py` demonstrates how to launch/connect using stdio.

 6) Environment-sensitive imports
 - Because `URL` is computed from `Settings.API_BASE_URL` at import time (`utils/constants.py`), tests importing request modules will fail if `API_BASE_URL` is not set.
 In tests, set `API_BASE_URL` in the environment before import, or monkeypatch `utils.constants.URL`.